pendle-finance/documentation/docs/Governance/vePENDLE.md

 Pendle’s governance is powered by Vote-escrowed PENDLE, or vePENDLE.

-vePENDLE enables Pendle to be further decentralised.
+vePENDLE enables Pendle to be further decentralized.
 With vePENDLE, an array of new features are unlocked for $PENDLE holders, increasing the utility of the token.

 As a result, it also creates another sink for the $PENDLE token, giving more stability to the price of the token and to the protocol.